domainmod/domainmod/README.md

 2. Visit the following URL to download the most recent source code archive: https://github.com/aysmedia/domainmod/archive/master.zip

    Then simply upload and unpack the new archive overtop of where you installed the previous version (or unpack it and then upload it, whichever you prefer).
+You should also delete the 'install' folder.

 ## Changelog